dfcreative/ideas/coding-principles.md

 * What gift to God the project should be?

+* Moral principle: "What if everybody would do that?"

-* Make it run, make it right, make it fast.
+* Make it work, make it right, make it fast.

 * Wrappers:
+  * string
 	* function
 	* class
 	* stream